Dr Alison Lane, BSc, MA, PhD

 Chapter in book

 - Ellison, Amanda, Dunne, Stephen & Lane, Alison R. (2020).
 Real-world applications in vision and attention: How to help patients find their (golf) balls again.
-In Elsevier.
+In Real-World Applications in Cognitive Neuroscience.
+Parkin, Beth Louise Elsevier.
+253: 169-200.

 - Lane, Alison R., Ball, Keira & Ellison, Amanda (2015).
 Dissociating the neural mechanisms of distance and spatial reference frames.
 Neuropsychologia 74: 42-49.